How can I edit my profile? And make it stand out?

 - Profile photos and logos are typically 200 x 200.

 The Basics section of your candidate profile can give recruiters a lot of information about your candidacy right off the bat.
-In addition to some general details such as your name and location, the “Basics” section of your profile includes the following fields:
+In addition to general details, the "Basics" section of your profile includes:

 - Mini-resume.
 A 160-character overview of your career and goals.
 Think of this as a professional Twitter bio.

 - Role.
-This field enables you to add tags that describe the types of roles you’ve had, as well as those you’re interested in.
+This field enables you to add tags that describe the types of roles you've had and are interested in.
 Using these tags allows us to show you relevant jobs—and they make it easier for recruiters to find you.

 Include specific examples